Nulll55/CIS407-WEEK2-GUESSING-GAME/README.md

             throw new Exception("Savings accounts cannot be overdrawn.
 Withdrawal denied.");
         }

-        // If the check passes, perform the transaction balance -= amount;
+        balance -= amount;
         balance -= SERVICE_FEE; // Apply service fee
     }